 Belinda Theriault holds a master’s degree in International Relations from Johns Hopkins School of Advanced International Studies and an MBA from Reykjavik University.
 She has led the Fulbright Commission since 2011.
 Her career has focused on international cooperation, including 13 years working for the Icelandic Parliament, 10 of these as Director of the International Department.
 She also spent three years in Brussels working for EFTA and has worked as a consultant for various organizations.
 Belinda oversees the strategic direction of Fulbright Iceland and advises the board on strategy, policy and programs.
 She serves as CFO and head of HR, manages governmental and external relationships and leads organizational development to meet the opportunities and challenges of a changing world.
 In cooperation with the Board of Directors, Belinda and her team work to provide value to all stakeholders, with an emphasis on providing relevant and sought-after opportunities to top-notch scholars, scientists, students and artists, who are making the world a better place.

-Viktor Stefánsson is the Fulbright Program Officer for the programs covering US students, scholars, specialists, as well as Icelandic scholars.
+Viktor Stefánsson is the Fulbright Program Officer for the student programs, and our EducationUSA adviser.
+Furthermore, he is responsible for the Summer Institute grants and EducationUSA Academy grants.
 He is a dual Master‘s graduate from Sciences Po-Paris and the London School of Economics with a MA in European Affairs and Public Policy and a MSc in Political Economy.
 Before joining Fulbright, Viktor previously worked for the EEA and Norway Grants in Brussels where he developed his skills in funds and grants management, program management, and international development.
 Viktor is a self-described nerd and a book hoarder extraordinaire.

 Tibetan spaniel Mia